Arnolxu/filelang-docs/src/main_functions/out.md

 ---
 label: out Function
-order: 100
+order: 997
 ---
 # `out` Function

 It prints the passed string to the console.
-Replaces `\n` to newline character.
 +++ Usage
 ```
 out string